CRSA FAQs

 • Great Southern Bank allows unincorporated groups to open an account, provided each individual member opens/creates a membership with the bank first.

-More information can be found in the CRISP Application Guidebook
+More information can be found in the CRISP Group Preparation Guidebook.

 What avenues and tools do you recommend for fundraising?